Lozova-Pasazhyrskyi railway station: Building

 In 1869 the railway line was opened between Kursk and Azov Sea.
 The place where the modern building structure is located was named Lozova.
 Shortly after building a small station it was decided to make it a dividing line railway station.

 History

+On 5 August 2025, Russian forces targeted the station resulting in the deaths of two people and injuring 10 others.
+Ukrainian authorities claimed that over 30 Geran-2 drones were used in the attack.